hippmatthew/HLVL/README.md

 creating materials.
 First, create the builder with `Object::builder()` and then add your vertex buffer, index buffer, and material with `.add_vertices()`, `.add_indices()`, and `.add_material()`.
 Then, pass your object builder into `hlvl_objects.add()`

+> HLVL specifies a vertex as a `vec<3>` position and a `vec<2>` uv coordinate

+> There are plans to have importable object files in the future.
+For now, specifiying the vertices is all you can do

 #### Main Loop